Background pattern

 Stop taking rabeprazol and see your doctor immediately if you notice any of the following side effects – you may need urgent medical treatment:

-• Allergic reactions – symptoms may include: sudden swelling of your face, difficulty breathing or low blood pressure that can cause dizziness or collapse
+• Allergic reactions – the signs may include: sudden swelling of your face, difficulty breathing, or low blood pressure that can cause fainting or collapse

 • Frequent infections, such as sore throat or high temperature (fever), or ulcers in your mouth or throat

-These side effects are rare (they may affect up to 1 in 1,000 patients)
+These side effects are rare (may affect up to 1 in 1,000 patients)

-• Severe blisters on your skin, or sores or ulcers in your mouth and throat.
+• Severe skin blistering or ulcers or ulcers in your mouth and throat.

-These side effects are very rare (they may affect up to 1 in 10,000 patients)
+These side effects are very rare (may affect up to 1 in 10,000 patients)

 Other possible side effects: